 Such an experience is not common but also not rare.
 Many people have tried to convey in words this experience and the way it can transform our sense of the value and meaning of life.
 “The kingdom of heaven is within you” is the best articulation of it that I’ve encountered.
 Needless to say, I do not conceive of this experience as a gift from some supernatural source, but rather a mysterious “gift” from a subconscious part of the mind to consciousness.

-We don’t need a Buddha to tell us that ordinary life is filled with unpleasantness.
+We don’t need a Buddha to tell us that ordinary life, samsara, is filled with unpleasantness.
 The failings of our governments and institutions, the irrationality of so much we are asked to believe, the foolishness of other people, and most significantly our own foolishness, all contribute to that unpleasantness.
 The Buddha offers nirvana to counter the unpleasantness implicit in samsara.
 For me, all I would want of nirvana are these simple experiences of the sublime.
-Such moments redeem, for me, the unpleasantness, the meaninglessness, the farce that characterizes so much else of this existence.
+Such moments redeem the unpleasantness, the meaninglessness, the farce that characterizes so much else of this existence.

 The Spiritual Naturalist Society works to spread awareness of spiritual naturalism as a way of life, develop its thought and practice, and help bring together like-minded practitioners in fellowship.